ndecool/ndecool-blog/content/posts/2023/11-19-keyboard/index.md

 ## Mech keyboards

-- Issue with silicone layer keyboards
+- Issues with silicone layer keyboards
   - Keys require to be bottomed-out to register
   - Keys can feel quickly feel mushy and unresponsive
   - Force response profile is all over the place, reducing tactile feedback